Achintha9533/Pattern-Recognition/README.md

 Visualization Tools: Provides integrated plotting functionalities for pixel distributions, training losses, and visual comparison of real vs. generated samples.

-Modular Codebase: Organized into distinct Python modules (dataset, model, train, generate, evaluate, visualize, config) for clarity and maintainability.
+Modular Codebase: Organized into distinct Python modules (config, dataset, model, train, generate, evaluate, visualize) for clarity and maintainability.

 Model Checkpointing: Automatically saves trained generator weights, allowing for model persistence and reusability.

-Installation
+Installation & Setup
-To set up and run this project, follow these steps:
+This project has been tested with Python 3.9+ on macOS and Windows, and should work with compatible PyTorch versions.

+See requirements.txt for the full list of dependencies.

+To install the application, you can just clone this repository and use pip.

 Clone the repository: